Attn-to-FC/Attn-to-FC/README.md

 /nfs/projects/attn-to-fc/data/outdir/predictions/predict-ast-attendgru-fc_E07_1565109688.txt

-Note that by default all the models use CuDNNGRU instead of standard GRU, so using a GPU is necessary during prediction.
+Note that by default all the models use CuDNNGRU instead of standard GRU, so using a GPU is necessary during prediction.<br />
-It is important to note that the data argument needs to be the same between running train.py and test.py.
+It is important to note that the data argument needs to be the same between running train.py and test.py.<br />
 The ICSE'20 submission versions (prediction files) are all included in the predictions directory in this repository.

 Note that predictions/predict-ast-attendgru_E08_1566229103.txt and predictions/predict-ast-attendgru-fc_E06_1566229294.txt were the predictions obtained from the ablation study.